This post contains affiliate links. Please see our disclosure policy.

 Storage, Freezing, & Reheating

-1. Turkey burgers will keep in the fridge for 3-4 days in an airtight container or wrapped tightly in plastic wrap.
+1. Fridge: The patties will keep in the fridge for 3-4 days in an airtight container or wrapped tightly in plastic wrap.

-2. If you plan on freezing your turkey burgers, it’s best to do prior to cooking so they don’t dry out when thawed and heated.
-Simply wrap the uncooked patties individually with plastic wrap and pop them into the freezer for up to 3 months.
+2. Freezer: Freeze the patties before cooking them so they don’t dry out when thawed and reheated.
+Just wrap the uncooked patties individually with plastic wrap and place them into a freezer-friendly bag.
+Freeze for up to 3 months.

-3. To reheat cooked turkey burgers in the microwave in 25 second increments until heated through.
-Another option is to reheat them in an air fryer preheated to 350º F for 3-4 minutes, or until heated through.
+3. Reheat: Cook in the microwave in 25-second increments until heated through, or reheat them in a preheated air fryer at 350º F for 3-4 minutes, or until heated through.

 Frequently Asked Questions